Backup and restore in Azure Synapse Dedicated SQL pool

 A data warehouse snapshot creates a restore point you can leverage to recover or copy your data warehouse to a previous state.
 Since dedicated SQL pool is a distributed system, a data warehouse snapshot consists of many files that are located in Azure storage.
 Snapshots capture incremental changes from the data stored in your data warehouse.

 A data warehouse restore is a new data warehouse that is created from a restore point of an existing or deleted data warehouse.
 Restoring your data warehouse is an essential part of any business continuity and disaster recovery strategy because it re-creates your data after accidental corruption or deletion.
-Data warehouse is also a powerful mechanism to create copies of your data warehouse for test or development purposes.
+Data warehouse snapshot is also a powerful mechanism to create copies of your data warehouse for test or development purposes.
 Dedicated SQL pool restore rates can vary depending on the database size and location of the source and target data warehouse.

 Automatic Restore Points